zephyrproject-rtos/zephyr/doc/subsystems/bluetooth/bluetooth.rst

 Initialization
 **************

-Initialize the Bluetooth subsystem using :c:func:`bt_init()`.
-Caller shall be either task or a fiber.
-Caller must ensure that function succeeds by checking return code for errors.
+The Bluetooth subsystem is initialized using the :c:func:`bt_init()` function.
+The caller shall be either a task or a fiber.
+The caller should ensure that function succeeds by checking the return code for errors.
+If a function pointer is passed to :c:func:`bt_init()` the initialization happens synchronously and the completion is notified through the given function.

-APIs
-****

-The following Bluetooth APIs are provided:

-:c:func:`bt_enable()`
-   Enables the Bluetooth subsystem.

-:c:func:`bt_le_adv_start()`
-   Sets up advertisement, scans for data, and starts advertising.

-.. todo:: Describe all API

 Bluetooth Application Example
 *****************************

 A simple Bluetooth beacon application is shown below.
-The application initializes a Bluetooth Subsystem and enables non-connectable advertising.
-It acts as a Bluetooth Low Energy broadcaster.
+The application initializes the Bluetooth Subsystem and enables non-connectable advertising, effectively acting as a Bluetooth Low Energy broadcaster.

 .. literalinclude:: ../../../samples/bluetooth/beacon/src/main.c
    :language: c
    :lines: 19-
    :linenos:

+The key APIs employed by the beacon sample are :c:func:`bt_enable()` that's used to initialize Bluetooth and then :c:func:`bt_le_adv_start()` that's used to start advertising a specific combination of advertising and scan response data.

 Testing with QEMU
 *****************

-A Bluetooth application might be tested with QEMU.
-In order to do so, a Bluetooth controller needs to be connected to the emulator.
+It's possible to test Bluetooth applications using QEMU.
+In order to do so, a Bluetooth controller needs to be exported from the host OS (Linux) to the emulator.

 Using Host System Bluetooth Controller in QEMU
 ==============================================

-The host system's Bluetooth controller is connected to the second QEMU serial line using a UNIX socket.
+The host OS's Bluetooth controller is connected to the second QEMU serial line using a UNIX socket.
 This socket employs the QEMU option :literal:`-serial unix:/tmp/bt-server-bredr`.
-This option is already added to QEMU through :makevar:`QEMU_EXTRA_FLAGS` in the Makefile.
+This option is already added to QEMU through :makevar:`QEMU_EXTRA_FLAGS` in most Bluetooth sample Makefiles' and made available through the 'qemu' make target.

-On the Host side, BlueZ allows to "connect" Bluetooth controller through a so-called user channel.
+On the host side, BlueZ allows to export its Bluetooth controller through a so-called user channel for QEMU to use:

 #.
 Make sure that the Bluetooth controller is down